Templates & GuidesCandidate Screening

 Manual Screening

-Software misses small details that human eyes pick up on.
-A recruiter can tell if someone is a good fit for the company’s culture, weigh their personality traits, and look for volunteer leadership that is in line with the company’s values.
-But tiredness and human error happen.
-The manual process takes a lot of resources to read every résumé in big searches.
-Even though automation makes things easier, some steps still have to be done by hand and depend on the recruiter’s careful judgment.
+Software often misses small things that people can easily see.
+A recruiter can see if a candidate fits in with the company’s culture by looking at their personality traits and looking for volunteer leadership roles that show the company’s values.
+But people can get tired and make mistakes.
+Going through each résumé by hand in big searches takes a lot of resources.
+Even though automation makes things easier, some steps still need to be done by hand and depend on the recruiter’s careful decision-making.

-Many teams only use manual screening on the last 20% of resumes they look at because these are the ones that are most likely to lead to quality candidates and suitable candidates.
+Many teams only manually screen the last 20% of resumes they look at because these are the ones that are most likely to lead to good candidates.

-Understanding how automated resume screening work helps teams leverage technology effectively.
-In just a few seconds, modern applicant tracking systems can sort through large sets.
-They use machine learning and artificial intelligence to find keywords related to required skills, check degrees, and measure tenure.
-This automated resume screening process quickly removes mismatches and hides names to cut down on bias.
-Still, algorithms do not take into account creative writing or unusual service records.
-Regular audits keep the tech honest and make sure that automated screening helps with fair hiring.
+Today’s applicant tracking systems can quickly go through a lot of data in just a few seconds.
+They use machine learning and AI to find keywords that are related to the skills needed, check degrees, and look at work experience.
+This automated process for screening resumes quickly gets rid of mismatches and hides names to cut down on bias.
+But algorithms do not look at creative writing or unique service histories.
+Regular audits make sure that technology is used fairly and that automated screening helps to make hiring fair.

 Hybrid Strategy